 Giving back to the community is important to Wright.
-Wright represents pro bono clients, serves at the Greenhouse Ministries Legal Clinic, and helped establish the Modest Means Initiative in Nashville.
-She has served on the Board of Directors for Habitat for Humanity of Wilson County, the Monroe Carell Junior Children’s Hospital at Vanderbilt University Medical Center, and is currently serving on the Board for the 15th Judicial District Bar Association, RutherfordCABLE, and the Perfect 36 Society which focuses on raising awareness of the 19th Amendment.
+Wright serves at the Greenhouse Ministries Legal Clinic, provides free legal services to those who can not afford it, and helped establish the Modest Means Initiative in Nashville.
+She has served on the Board of Directors for Habitat for Humanity of Wilson County, the Monroe Carell Junior Children’s Hospital at Vanderbilt University Medical Center, the Board for the 15th Judicial District Bar Association, and the Perfect 36 Society which focuses on raising awareness of the 19th Amendment.
+Wright is currently serving on the Rutherford CABLE Board, Middle Tennessee Lawyers Association for Women and the Boy’s and Girl’s Club of Rutherford County.
 Wright was awarded the Lewis Donelson Public Service Award for her community service and was has been named a Super Lawyers Mid-South Rising Star in the area of business litigation.
 Wright was also recently named an Attorney for Justice by the Tennessee Supreme Court for her pro bono work.

 Because of her own life experiences, Wright has developed a niche in helping families with different matters after the passing of a loved one, not only in the life insurance arena but in probate and will contests.
-She has also helped families dealing with the decline of a loved one through conservatorships.
+She has also helped families dealing with the decline of a loved one through the conservatorship process.
 She especially enjoys helping play a small role in growing families in the area of adoptions.

 Wright grew up on a tobacco and cattle farm just outside of Lebanon, Tennessee, where she and her sisters were involved in 4-H and FFA.
 Because of her passion for the farm, Wright has remained active in her agriculture roots and enjoys representing, advising and supporting those involved in agriculture with all types of legal issues that arise.
 She has served as the state advisor for the Tennessee Junior Angus Association, a director on the Tennessee Angus Association Board of Directors, and the Beef Superintendent of the Tennessee State Fair.
 She enjoys living on a farm with her husband, son and two daughters where they continue to raise cattle.